-A diagnosis of dementia can be daunting but there is lots of help available, such as support groups, memory cafés, creative workshops and day centres.
+A diagnosis of dementia can be daunting but there's lots of help available, such as support groups, memory cafés, creative workshops and day centres.

 You don't have to cope by yourself.
-In most areas there is support available for people with dementia:
+In most areas there's support available for people with dementia:

-- Specialist support groups can give you advice on what to expect in the future, and put you in contact with other people so you can talk about how you're feeling. - Memory cafés offer information and support in an informal setting.
+- Specialist support groups can give you advice on what to expect in the future and put you in contact with other people living with dementia so you can talk about how you're feeling. - Memory cafés offer information, support and friendship in an informal setting.
 You can meet other people with dementia and there are sometimes healthcare professionals to talk to. - Creative workshops, such as arts and crafts or music workshops, can allow you to continue hobbies you've always enjoyed or learn a new skill while meeting new people. - Day centres can provide company and things to do.
 Some are for older people with or without dementia, while others are just for people with more advanced dementia.
 You may need to be referred to a day centre by a professional.

-To find out about the range of help and support available in your local area contact your local Age UK, or search on Alzheimer's Society's website using Dementia Connect (page 40).
-In Wales, contact Age Cymru Advice to find out about the help you can get.
-In Northern Ireland, contact Age NI to find out about their My Life, My Choice project.
+To find out about the range of help and support available in your local area contact your local Age UK, or search on Alzheimer's Society's website (page 40).
+In Wales, contact Age Cymru Advice to find out about the help you can get - and in Northern Ireland, contact Age NI.